Set Design

 Season Of The Wolf sinks its teeth into Ireland’s darkest histories, myth and lore.
 Drawing inspiration from the Topographia Hibernica, Cromwellian propaganda as well as traditional games from the National Folklore Collection, the show curates a unique interactive experience for local and international audiences.
 Join us by the light of the moon, listen to twisted tales and seek the wildness within.

-Set decoration for the National Leprechaun Museum
+Set decorations for the National Leprechaun Museum

 2024-2025